 PlanetScale Service Level Agreement

-This PlanetScale Service Level Agreement ("SLA") is a policy governing the use of the PlanetScale Product under the Terms of Service located at https://planetscale.com/legal/agreement (the "Agreement") between PlanetScale Inc. ("PlanetScale", "us" or "we") and customers ("you").
+This PlanetScale Service Level Agreement ("SLA") is a policy governing the use of the PlanetScale Product under the Terms of Service located at https://planetscale.com/legal/agreement or any other services agreement incorporating this SLA (the "Agreement") between PlanetScale Inc. ("PlanetScale", "us" or "we") and customers ("you").
 This SLA applies to you only if incorporated by reference into the Agreement or a separate mutually agreed upon ordering document between PlanetScale and you.
 Unless otherwise provided herein, this SLA is subject to the terms of the Agreement and capitalized terms will have the meaning specified in the Agreement.
 We reserve the right to change the terms of this SLA.

 PlanetScale will use commercially reasonable efforts to make the Product available with a Monthly Uptime Percentage (defined below) of at least 99.95% during any monthly billing cycle (the "Service Commitment").
 In the event the Product does not meet the Monthly Uptime Percentage commitment, you will be eligible to receive a Service Credit (as described below).